arafatjamil01/vim-learning/README.md

 ### Replacing, Changing, Deleting

-- r - replace
+- r - replace a letter
-- R - replace mode
+- R - replace mode, overrides the content starting from the cursor to the next
 - cw - replace a word, w is for word, will work from the cursor
 - c7w - replace 7 words
 - C - delete the rest of the line and go to insert mode
 - D - delete without going to insert mode
 - D2w - delete the next 2 words
 - cc - replace the whole line
+- 9cc - replace the next 9 lines
 - dd - delete the whole line
+- 4dd - delete the next 4 lines
 - ciw - change inner word, i.e - selecting the whole word by putting the cursor anywhere in the word
 - diw - delete inner word
 - c% - change everything from this bracket to that bracket
+- ggdG - delete whole file, gg for going to top, d to delete everything up to end of file(G)

 #### For brackets (useful when programming)